 6 Steps To Telling a Powerful Brand Story

 A brand story is your company’s backstory and explains your big WHY.
-The reason you started on the quest you did and what drives you to do better everyday.
+The reason you started on the quest you did and what drives your business to do better every day.

 Crafting a compelling brand story will help your ideal client identify with you and feel aligned with your beliefs and values.
 It is the mirror to your hero's story.
 Together, they show you! care.
 Make you memorable.
 And ultimately, build the connection needed to start a conversation.

 How to Write a Brand Story

 #1: Status Quo

 The world as it is today.
 What your ideal client has to suffer to achieve his/her goals.
 Why it is so deeply dissatisfying and the impact that it has on their lives

 You set off on a journey to change the world.
 To conquer the demons that your ideal client has to suffer.
 Your vision of the future.
 Life as it will be when you succeed

 Check out the following story.
 Does it resonate with you?

 A girl wearing a red-hooded cloak is strolling through the woods to give her sick grandma some much-needed food and TLC.
 She passes by a wolf on the way.
 They exchange a slightly awkward soft smile-nod combination that random colleagues usually greet each other with as they pass in the hallway.